thangtn2101/ProductChamp-Owner-Personal/README.md

 # Welcome to ProductChamp-Owner-Personal repository
-## This repo store a a presentation about the concept and difference of Product Owner, Product champion and User Personal.
+## This repo store a presentation about the concept and difference of Product Owner, Product champion and User Personal.
 You will find in this Repository the following stuff

 * A presentation slides in PDF format
 * A document about the content of the presentation